ryanwelcher/advanced-query-loop/readme.txt

 == Changelog ==

+= 1.5 =
+* Moves all controls into a single panel titled "Advanced Query Settings".
+* Exposes SlotFills and filters to allow extension of plugin to add any featured you want.
+* Minor PHP warning fixes.

 = 1.4.2 =
 * Addresses an issue where `noindex` was being added incorrectly due to an empty parameter.
 Props to @pedjas for reporting.
 * Small fixes to address some PHP warnings.